DEVLilianML/DEVLilianML/README.md

 - 👋 Hi, I’m Obianuju Lilian Onuoha.
-- 🌱 I’m currently learning Front-End Development.
+- 🌱 I’m currently learning Back-End Development and aspiring Full-stack Developer.
 - 💞️ I’m looking to collaborate on exploring new front-end frameworks and DS projects.
 - 📫 you can reach me on ujunwalilianz@yahoo.com